 During the month we have also added to our quality 'growth' companies - those companies with reliable earnings that are growing faster than the global economy - because their prices have dropped back this year, making them more attractive.
-These included creative industries software designer Adobe, design software coder Cadence and back-up generator supplier Generac.

 Some of this cash came from selling bleach and home goods producer Clorox.
 The business's profit margin has fallen back in recent results, lending weight to concerns that it will have to absorb rising input costs rather than passing them on to customers or offsetting them with lower expenses.
+Also, we took profits in US venue and events business Live Nation, which had a strong run following the end of American lockdowns.